 2. Clean the bird and remove the tenders.
 Watch this YouTube video and learn how.

-3. Season the turkey tenders with kosher salt and black pepper.
+3. Season the turkey tenderloins with kosher salt and black pepper.

-4. In a large bowl, mix the cayenne pepper into the buttermilk.
-Add the turkey tenders.
+4. In a large bowl, add buttermilk and the turkey tenderloins.
 Stir to coat.

-5. Let stand at room temperature for 1 hour, or refrigerate for 4 hours.
+5. Let stand at room temperature for 1 hour, or refrigerate for up to 12 hours.
 This tenderizes the meat and adds flavor.

 6. Set up your dredging station.
 Beat the eggs in one shallow bowl.
 Place flour in another.
 Pour panko into a third.

-7. Bread the turkey tenders.
+7. Bread the turkey tenderloins.
 Dip each piece into the flour and coat both sides.
 Then dip into the egg and let the excess drip off.
 Press into the panko to coat evenly.

 8. Optional (but highly recommended): Place breaded tenders on a sheet pan and refrigerate for 1 hour.
 This helps the coating stick and makes them extra crispy.

 9. Heat the oil in a large skillet over medium heat.
-You’re aiming for 350 degrees F.
+You’re aiming for an oil temperature of 350 degrees F.

 10. Add the turkey tenders and cook, undisturbed, about 3 minutes per side.
 They should be golden brown.